AOG Inductee Bios

 2013 Redwood High School Distinguished Alumni Avenue of Giants

-MARILEE ELLIS ROGERS (1961) Marilee Ellis Rogers’ exemplary service to the community began as a Redwood student and after graduation from UC Berkeley continued during her 28 years teaching social studies and art at Redwood.
-She was a popular teacher and wrote the curriculum for Social Issues, Art History, and initiated several innovative programs including Service Learning After retirement she established the Redwood Alumni Association in 2006 and co-chaired Redwood’s 50th Anniversary Celebration in 2009.
-As co-chair she helped to establish the Redwood Athletic Hall of Fame and the Avenue of the Giants to recognize distinguished alums.
-She serves on the Redwood Foundation Board and was the driving force in making the Alumni Association part of the Foundation.
+MARILEE ELLIS ROGERS (1961) Marilee Rogers’ exemplary service to the community began as a Redwood student and after graduation from UC Berkeley continued during her 32 years teaching social studies, Environmental Education and art at Redwood.
+She was a popular teacher and wrote the curriculum for Social Issues, Art History, and initiated several innovative programs including Service Learning.
+After retirement she established the Redwood Alumni Association in 2006 and co-chaired Redwood’s 50th Anniversary Celebration in 2009.
+As co-chair, and now Co-President of the Redwood Alumni Association, she helped to establish the Avenue of the Giants and the Redwood Athletic Hall of Fame to recognize distinguished alums.
 In 1996 and 1997 The Marin Independent Journal named her one of the “People Who Make a Difference” in recognition for her work as Wellness Coordinator for Redwood.
-She is also chair of the Kentfield Centennial Celebration in 2014.
+She is also Co-President of the Kentfield Greenbrae Historical Society, having been chair of the Kentfield Centennial Celebration in 2014.
+Since her retirement in 2001, she has become an accomplished watercolor artist participating in many local exhibitions and winning several awards.

 2012 Redwood High School Distinguished Alumni Avenue of Giants

-GILLIAN BENET SELLA (1983) Gillian Benet Sella, one of America’s preeminent harpists, graduated cum laude from Harvard University and earned her Master of Music and doctoral degrees from the Juilliard School.
+GILLIAN BENET SELLA (1983), one of America’s preeminent harpists, graduated cum laude from Harvard University and earned her Master of Music and doctoral degrees from the Juilliard School.
 At Juilliard she was selected for the prestigious Sony E.S.
 Musical Excellence Award in 1993.
 That year she also won the Artists International Competition, with it a solo recital debut at Carnegie Hall.
 She twice won first prize in the American Harp Society National Competition.
 Gillian has made numerous solo appearances in the U.S. and abroad.
-Currently Principal Harpist of the Cincinnati Symphony Orchestra, Gillian was formerly Principal Harpist of the Israel Philharmonic and the Kennedy Center Opera Orchestra.
-She is Adjunct Assistant Professor at Cincinnati College-Conservatory of Music and will be on the jury of the USA International Harp Competition in 2013.
+She has been Principal Harpist of the Cincinnati Symphony Orchestra since 1995, Gillian was formerly Principal Harpist of the Israel Philharmonic and the Kennedy Center Opera Orchestra.
+She is Adjunct Assistant Professor at Cincinnati College-Conservatory of Music and has been on the jury of national and international competitions.
 Gillian can be heard on many solo, chamber and orchestral recordings on the Telarc and Koch labels.
 She lives with her husband and three children in Cincinnati.

 DRUMMOND PIKE (1966) According to one of his Redwood classmates, activist Drummond Pike was always a leader.
 At UC Santa Cruz he was elected Campus Representative (student body president) and earned an A.B. in political science.
 After an M.A. from Rutgers, just 10 years after graduation from Redwood, he founded the nonprofit Tides Foundation, a pioneer donor advised fund, which in 2010 made over $143 million in grants in the U.S. and the world to organizations working for economic and social justice, democracy, and a sustainable and healthy environment.
 He was CEO of the Tides Network, including the Foundation, until October of 2010.
 Under his innovative leadership in the 1990s the Tides Foundation became a provider of a range of services for nonprofits.
 In 2006 he was awarded the National Philanthropy Day’s Outstanding Foundation Professional Award.
 A licensed commercial river guide in the Grand Canyon, in 2006, he received the Mark Dubois Award from Friends of the River.